 The Adidas Alphabounce AMS is a road shoe

 meant to daily training.
 Although it does have grippy outsole, it’s not supposed to be taken off-road.
 First off, it gets dirty very quickly.
-Runners won’t want to chance an encounter with muddy trails in this shoe.
+Runners wouldn't want to have an encounter with muddy trails in this shoe.
 Second, the Adidas Alphabounce AMS is stable but not enough to handle any kind of technical

 ground.
 The round lugs are likely to catch small rocks and pebbles and get mud lodged between them.

 The Adidas Alphabounce AMS is priced relatively high compared to other running shoes.
 The moderate neutral cushioning is effective, but it’s no doubt that what brings up the price is the fashion-forward styling.
 The technology used to bring the Adidas Alphabounce AMS design to light also likely factors into the overall cost.
 If you’re a runner that’s at all concerned with the look of your shoe, the price is well worth what you get.
 It’s a super attractive shoe, unlike others you’ll find for sale.
 If you’re a casual runner who wants a shoe that can work double time as a regular fashion sneaker, this is an excellent choice.
 Some reviewers felt the shoe was overpriced which is understandable if you’re not planning to wear these outside of training.

 The Adidas Alphabounce AMS features a grippy ADIWEAR outsole.
 The sole is durable and features many round lugs for additional traction.
 They protrude only slightly but provide plenty of grip for runners hitting the roads

 .
 Some reviewers felt that traction could be better overall.